 2012 The Jupiter Drawing RoomWorked as an advertising copywriter at the Jupiter Drawing Room on brands such as Windhoek beer, Hyundai, Vitaminwater and Sanlam on a variety of platforms.Campaigns I worked on won Gold, Silver and Bronze Loeries; a Silver Cannes Lion and a Bronze Clio.

-First job Essential Travel UKAfter starting as an a junior writer I progressed to being editor of the Essential Travel online magazine.
+First job Essential Travel UKAfter starting as a junior writer I progressed to being editor of the Essential Travel online magazine.
 This involved all aspects of content production and promotion.

 2007 University of Cape TownFields: History, Philosophy , Economics, Gender Studies, Astronomy and Politics.